 Her first love was the play's leading man, Edvin Adolphson.
-He was unavailable, married with a family, so she married, instead, eight-year-older dentist Peter Lindstrom, 1937 They had a daughter, Pia, who was greatly neglected during the formative years of the Bergman legend.
+He was unavailable, married with a family, so she married, instead, eight-year-older dentist Peter Lindstrom, in 1937.
+They had a daughter, Pia, who was greatly neglected during the formative years of the Bergman legend.

 In 1948 she first wrote to Rossellini, "If you ever need a Swedish actress..." and he responded eagerly.
-They arranged a meeting on 9/26/48 in Paris.
-The discussed the love story on the island of Stromboli they would make, the expression of their passion and art.
+They arranged a meeting on 26 September 1948 in Paris.
+They discussed the love story on the island of Stromboli they would make, the expression of their passion and art.

 Back in Hollywood, she and Lindstrom talked about having another child, which she greatly wanted.
 Preparing a nursery absorbed her, though she was drinking heavily, and depressed, hating Hollywood and the sugar-coated films that she was offered.

 Rossellini offered her artistic truth, creative vision, danger and excitement.
 He offered more than that, bragging to his friends that he intended to cuckold Dr. Lindstrom, "Swedish women are easy to impress as they have such cold husbands."